shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-microsoft-windows-3rd-party-appnetwork-inventory.md

 "All" default setting to maximize device targeting.

 > [!TIP]
-> To report on delivery for each publisher, you can select "publisher" as a dimension in an analytics report.

-The best way to distinguish between Windows 10 Desktop Inventory and Windows Phone inventory is to use creative size targeting or OS (extended) targeting.
+> To report on delivery for each publisher, you can select "publisher" as a dimension in an analytics report.The best way to distinguish between Windows 10 Desktop Inventory and Windows Phone inventory is to use creative size targeting or OS (extended) targeting.

 ## Best practice for reach